Search Results

 If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Tranexamic acid is excreted in breast milk.
+Tranexamic acid is excreted in human milk.
 Therefore, the use of Cyklokapron during breast-feeding is not recommended.

 If you are a woman of child-bearing age, ask your doctor or pharmacist to ensure you are using effective contraception.